-168. There are special arrangements for fee support where a student spends the entire year on an ERASMUS exchange.
-In that case both old and new system students will not be eligible for any fee support (see regulations 16(3), 19(2)(a), 20(2)(a) and 21(2)(a).
-Instead, HEFCW will fund the institution directly, as an incentive for students to take part in ERASMUS.
+The tuition fee waiver, or concession, is still available for England or Wales domiciled students who commenced their course prior to 1 September 2012 and go abroad on ERASMUS for a full academic year.
+These students will not be eligible for any fee support (see regulations 16(2), 17(2), and 19(2)).
+Instead, institutions can use funding provided from the Public Investment Fund or from their own resources to encourage students to take part in ERASMUS.
 Students undertaking a period of study abroad under the ERASMUS scheme are assessed in the usual way for living cost support, in that they qualify for overseas rates of loan for living costs and extra weeks loan, and if eligible, grants for living and other costs.
-For detailed information on ERASMUS students please refer to the 2012/13 'ERASMUS' guidance chapter.
+For detailed information on ERASMUS students please refer to the 2017/18 'ERASMUS' guidance chapter.

-Definition of a 'previous course'
+4.29 DEFINITION OF A 'PREVIOUS COURSE'

-- 169. Regulations 6(20) 6(24) set out what is a previous course for the purposes of Part 4 of the Regulations.
-Generally a course is a "previous course" (for 'new system students who are neither 2010 nor 2011 cohort', '2010 cohort' students, '2011 cohort' students and '2012 cohort' students) if: - (a) it was a full-time course of higher education or a part-time initial teacher training course which the student began to attend or, in the case of a compressed degree course, undertook before the current course; and - (b) either: (i) it was provided by an institution in the United Kingdom, which was maintained or assisted by recurrent grants out of public funds for some or all of the years during which the student was on the course; or (ii) in respect of the student's attendance on the course support from public funds or attributable to public funds was provided to defray the cost of fees.
-This support could have been in the form of a scholarship, exhibition, bursary, grant, allowance, or award of any description;
+Regulations 6(17) - 6(21) set out what is a previous course for the purposes of Part 4 of the Regulations.
+Generally a course is a "previous course" (for '2010 cohort' students, '2011 cohort' students and '2012 cohort' students) if:

+a)it was a full-time course of higher education or a part-time initial teacher training course which the student began to attend or, in the case of a compressed degree course, undertook before the current course: